Block Model Importation

 Validating data screen might be overlooked, but it is very important to validate one's data based on minimums and maximums.
 Read more.

-Each column imported should be assigned to the proper field type in order to MiningMath treats each variable accordingly.
+Each column imported should be assigned to the proper field type in order for MiningMath to treat each variable accordingly.
 Read more.

 MiningMath recognizes Field Types whose names match the CSV header.
 However, you might need to assign some columns to the corresponding field type to make the Next button available.
 Read more.